THE LAUREL & HARDY COLLECTION (U) SET FOR

 THE BOHEMIAN GIRL - computer-colour version

-ON THE LOOSE – restored black-and-white version of a Laurel & Hardy guest appearance
+ON THE LOOSE – restored black-and-white version of a Laurel & Hardy guest

-THAT’S MY WIFE - restored black-and-white silent comedy, with music and sound effects from its original release
+THAT’S MY WIFE - restored black-and-white silent comedy, with music and

 ALONG CAME AUNTIE - black-and-white silent comedy with music